sisitech/UNICEFSomaliaDocs/docs/index.md

 <img src = "./images/logout.png" width="300">
 </p>

-To log out from the application, go to the User Profile tab and click on the Logout option
+To log out from the application, go to the User Profile tab and click on the Logout option.